a2s-institute/kelo_tulip/README.md

 In that case it is recommended to set the path to those libraries on system level.
 The following method should work on default installations, but please adapt accordingly if you already made other changes in your system.

-For ROS Noetic, the following command will add an entry to point to the dynamic libraries of ROS:
+For ROS2 Humble, the following command will add an entry to point to the dynamic libraries of ROS:

 ```
-sudo sh -c 'echo "/opt/ros/noetic/lib/" > /etc/ld.so.conf.d/ros.conf'
+sudo sh -c 'echo "/opt/ros/humble/lib/" > /etc/ld.so.conf.d/ros.conf'
 ```

-If not using ROS Noetic, the path there should be changed accordingly.
+If not using ROS2 Humble, the path there should be changed accordingly.

 Afterwards you need to run